 The isocitrate molecule is converted into alpha-ketoglutarate by the removal of one carbon atom.
 A molecule of NAD+ gets reduced to NADH2 during this oxidation reaction.
 This reaction is catalysed by the isocitrate dehydrogenase enzyme present within the ATP.

 Oxidative Decarboxylation of alpha-Ketoglutarate

 The alpha-ketoglutarate molecule undergoes oxidative decarboxylation to form succinyl CoA.
-This reaction is catalyzed by alpha-ketoglutarate dehydrogenase complex, an enzyme complex similar to pyruvate dehydrogenase complex.
-It also involves incorporation of a CoA molecule to form succinyl CoA along with the reduction of NAD+to NADH2.
+This reaction is catalyzed by the alpha-ketoglutarate dehydrogenase complex, an enzyme complex similar to the pyruvate dehydrogenase complex.
+It also involves the incorporation of a CoA molecule to form succinyl CoA along with the reduction of NAD+to NADH2.

 Various amino acids can join this cycle at this step in the form of alpha-ketoglutarate.